Catch // Concept Document

 Two evenings of production.
 Edit.
 Build @happyhunting.tv.

 Shoot all video and photo.
-Edit announcement, carousel assets, voicemail, reveal.
-Stand up the secret account and seed it with case-file content.
+Edit the announcement, carousel assets, voicemail, and reveal.
+Stand up the secret account and seed the surveillance archive.

 Week 03